 The Katana Artist is the flagship in the series.
 It’s got an improved 12 inch speaker, a hundred watts of power, and the buttons are on the front of the amp.

 The Katana Head is the same as the 100, but in head form.
 This allows you to hook the Head to your preferred cabinet.
 This way you can get the Katana’s sound running through different speakers or more speakers at a time.
-The Head also includes a tiny speaker that can be used for practise, so you can leave your cab at the rehearsal space while still being able to practise at home, for instance.
+The Head also includes a tiny speaker that can be used for practice, so you can leave your cab at the rehearsal space while still being able to practice at home, for instance.

 This begs the question, which should you get?
 Luckily, I made a handy flowchart to answer this question:

-Other amps to consider
+Other Amps to Consider

 Fender’s flagship modeling amp has been receiving positive reviews left and right.
 The pinnacle of Fender’s Mustang series has been reached at this workhorse of an amp.
 This amp has as many features as the Katana, except it can all be controlled through the LCD screen on the face of the amp.